wang-h/Hieralign/README.md

 The source code in this repository is provided under the terms of the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).

+Hao Wang and Yves Lepage.
+Hierarchical Sub-sentential Alignment with IBM Models for Statistical Phrase-based Machine Translation.
+Jounral of Natural Language Processing.
+Vol.24 No.4 2017.9.

 ## Characters:
 1. Pure C++ implementation,
    included the new features of C++11,  no additional library required.